Ripken becomes Iron Man: An oral history

 Steinberg: We recognized people would be traveling from all over the country and all over the world to see Camden Yards.
 We tracked the calls and the letters that came in.
 People didn’t necessarily just want to come for one day, and the tickets would be scarce.
 So just as we did for the All-Star Game in 1993, we made it All-Star Week.
 It was a five-day series of events.
 Streak Week was designed to give as many people who wanted to participate in some way the opportunity to do so.

 Ripken Jr.: Twenty-five years is a long time.
 In some respects, it seems like it was yesterday.
 In other ways, it seems like another lifetime ago.

-To commemorate the anniversary this year, the Orioles superimposed digital 2130 and 2131 graphics on their famous Eutaw Street warehouse for a television audience.
+To commemorate the anniversary in 2020, the Orioles superimposed digital 2130 and 2131 graphics on their famous Eutaw Street warehouse for a television audience.
 The images are iconic now, but the idea of celebrating the Iron Man’s achievement on brick was novel in 1995.
 And it almost didn’t come to pass.
 If you watched Ripken pass Gehrig, you remember the numbers on the warehouse.
 This is how they got there.